SPMIC-UoN/xnat-hpc/README.md

 The file `pipeline/run_hpc.xml` needs to be copied to a subfolder of the XNAT pipeline folder, namely `{XNAT_PIPELINE_DIR}/catalog/spmic/`

+The XNAT pipeline folder is normally called `pipeline` and is located in the XNAT install directory, e.g. `/data/xnat/pipeline`

 The folder `pipeline/resources` and the modified `pipeline/resources/run_hpc_ssh.xml` needs to be copied to the same destination.

 From within XNAT, the pipeline can then be enabled by selecting `Administer->Pipelines` and then `Add Pipeline to Repository`.